What Happens When You Don’t Get Enough Sleep?

 Sickness and Ailments

-Losing much needed sleep lessens your body’s ability to fight off diseases and illnesses.
+Losing much-needed sleep lessens your body’s ability to fight off diseases and illnesses.
 You get sick easier for longer.
 Studies have found a reciprocal connection between sleeping and your immune system.
-Your ability to sleep is hampered while your body fights off an illness and you have not gotten enough sleep.
+Your ability to sleep is hampered while your body fights off an illness if you have not gotten enough sleep.

 Risk of Heart Disease

-Shortened sleep are prone to have weight issues and also increase their risk of developing adult-onset diabetes.
-Studies have revealed that seven to eight hours of sleep if the ideal range to avoid insulin problems that could lead to diabetes.
+Increased Diabetes RiskPeople with shortened sleep are prone to have weight issues and also increase their risk of developing adult-onset diabetes.
+Studies have revealed that seven to eight hours of sleep is the ideal range to avoid insulin problems that could lead to diabetes.

 – Accident Prone

 A study by the National Sleep Foundation states that a person is three times more prone to a car accident if they get less than six hours of sleep each night.
-The most affected by this are night shift workers, commercial drivers, travelers, and anyone who are working long or odd hours.
-If you are not sleeping enough, it is best to be not driving.
+The most affected by this are night shift workers, commercial drivers, travelers, and anyone working long or odd hours.
+If you are not sleeping enough, it would be best not to drive.

 Your Looks Suffer

 If the detriment to your health doesn’t convince you to get enough sleep, do it for your looks.
 In a study, people ages 30 to 50 were evaluated based on the condition of their skin and their sleep habits.